 2. Always let the grill preheat fully.
 If you put the food on too soon, it won’t develop those nice grill marks and perfect sear that you’re looking for.

 3. Keep the grill grate clean.
 This means scrubbing them after each use.
 If you don’t, food will stick and taste like last week’s grilled supper.

 4. Oil the grill grate.
 The oil prevents the food from sticking and helps transfer the heat more quickly.
-And except for fattier foods, you should oil the food, too.
+With the exception of fattier foods, you should oil the food, too.

 5. In general, cook with the grill lid on, even for direct-heat grilling.
 One exception is tuna steaks, which can easily go from wonderful to “whoops” in a covered grill.

 6. Leave food directly over a hot fire just long enough.
 Food should be on long enough for the surface to caramelize, but not so long that it blackens, which will heighten its flavor.

 7. Turn foods only once, if possible.
-They will cook more evenly and are less likely to buckle and break.
+They’ll cook more evenly and are less likely to break.

 8. Don’t skip the thermometer.
 Use a thermometer to gauge both the grill temperature and the internal food temperature of larger cuts of meat.

-9. Let meats and poultry rest before serving, to allow their juices to redistribute evenly, ensuring juiciness and better flavor.
+9. Let meats and poultry rest before serving.
+This allows their juices to redistribute evenly, ensuring juiciness and better flavor.

-10. Follow the maintenance schedule detailed in the grill’s manual.
+10. Follow the maintenance schedule detailed in your grill’s manual.
 It will make your life easier and your grill’s life longer.

-1. Never rush.
-Grilling is a little Zen-like.
-When you rush, you make mistakes.
+1. Never rush, ever.
+Grilling is a little zen-like; rush and you’ll make mistakes.